ymohl-cl/go_sdl2_actionbuilder/README.md

 ## Roadmap

-For the moment, the build process take a long time.
-The next step will add a caching layer to docker.
+For the moment, the build process takes long.
+The next step will be to add a caching layer to docker.

 ## Contributing